skaur076/simranjit.github.io/_posts/2019-02-08-fifth-post.md

 ## Unexpected Challenges

-Well, I faced difficulties in usind plugins and how can I extend sketch.
+Well, I faced difficulties in using plugins and how can I extend sketch.

 ## Future works